-9A.4 (1) There shall be levied an essential infrastructure charge in respect of each passenger on each occasion such passenger-
+9A.
+(1) There shall be levied a fuel facilities charge in respect of each passenger on each occasion such passenger-

-- arrives at the aerodrome from a place outside St Helena; or (a) - leaves the aerodrome for a place outside St Helena. (b)
+- (a) arrives at the aerodrome from a place outside St Helena; or - (b) leaves the aerodrome for a place outside St Helena.

-The essential infrastructure charge is payable as a contribution to the cost of the (2) essential infrastructure required to operate the aerodrome.
+(2) The fuel facilities charge is payable as a contribution to the cost of the provision and utilisation of the fuelling facilities for aircraft.

-The basis of the essential infrastructure charge is on each arriving and departing (3) passenger at the rate set out in the Schedule, subject to any exemption conferred by regulation 4.
+(3) The basis of the fuel facilities charge is each arriving and departing passenger at the rate set out in the Schedule, subject to any exemption conferred by regulation 4.